 While touring Biddeford Middle School, I was struck by the school’s highly effective use of a full-time math coach.
 Students attend Coach Heidi Miller’s math lab once a month with their core math teachers, receiving dual instruction as they solve experiential problems.
 Continue reading

-Posted in Administrators, Data Management, Elementary School, From the Commissioner, Images, Instruction, Listening Tour, Mathematics, Middle School, Somerset County, Teachers, York County
+Posted in Administrators, Data Management, Elementary School, From the Commissioner, Instruction, Listening Tour, Mathematics, Middle School, Somerset County, Teachers, York County

 It’s been over a week since Governor LePage and I released Maine’s School Performance Grading System.
 I continue to tour schools that are exemplifying promising practices, including several that have received grades on the lower end of the spectrum.
 Based on what I’ve seen, these schools are doing many of the right things to get their students invested in learning.
 It’s important that the Department be engaged with these schools to let them know they have support.
 That is why we’ll be hosting a webinar next Thursday to start a series of informative sessions for Maine educators.
 Continue reading